Records Request Program

-Pennsylvania Army and Air National Guard maintain a state file of service from 1955-2009.
-Information from these state files varies but should include records of enlistment, discharge and other administrative actions.
-The veteran or next of kin of a deceased veteran can obtain copies of available information by providing a Records Request Form, mailed to:
+The Pennsylvania Army and Air National Guard maintain a state file of service from 1955-2009.
+Information from these state files varies, but should include records of enlistment, discharge, and other administrative actions.
+A veteran, or next-of-kin of a deceased veteran, can obtain copies of available information by submitting an MA-VA 90 Records Request Form via email, or by mailing to:

 PA Department of Military and Veterans Affairs